 The 2019 novel coronavirus (COVID-19) has adversely affected, and may continue to adversely affect economic activity globally, nationally and locally.
 It is unknown the extent to which COVID-19 may spread, may have a destabilizing effect on financial and economic activity and may increasingly have the potential to negatively impact the Organization's ability to hold meal packaging events, as well as the demand from local corporations, faith congregations, schools, colleges and universities, and civic organizations to hold such events.
 These conditions could adversely affect the Organization's mission, financial condition, and results of operations.
-Further, COVID-19 may result in health or other government authorities requiring the closure of the Organization's operations or other businesses of the Organization's donors, which could significantly disrupt the Organization's operations and the operations of the Organization's donors.
+Further, COVID-19 may result in health or other government authorities requiring the closure of the Organization's operations or other businesses of the Organization's donors.
 The extent of the adverse impact of the COVID-19 outbreak on the Organization cannot be predicted at this time.